twizzler-operating-system/rfcs/text/0000-driver-model.md

 # Summary
 [summary]: #summary

-This RFC extends RFCxxxx with a set of higher-level abstractions that drivers can use to program devices.
+This RFC extends RFC0004 with a set of higher-level abstractions that drivers can use to program devices.
 It describes centralized abstractions surrounding event streams, request-response queues, asynchrony, and interrupts that will be provided by the twizzler-driver crate.